thomasgolian/thomasgolian/README.md

 🚀 Goals

-Transition into a network engineer one day after more years working as a network technician / admin.
+Transition into a network engineer one day after more years working as a Network Technician / Analyst.

 Continue building advanced labs and real-world scenarios